-Traveling to New Zealand, after a year of unknown, was a great comfort to us.
-There are a few things Devine and I were really looking forward to, like a good latte, craft beer, a fresh food market and a bulk food store.
-I found a city that checked all of the boxes.
+Arriving in New Zealand, after a year of unknown, was a great comfort to us.
+There are a few things Devine and I were really looking forward to, like a good flat white, some craft beer, a fresh food market and a bulk food store.
+We found a city that checked all of the boxes.

-Many of the cruisers we know want to arrive in Opua – with reason.
-It's warm, damn gorgeous, and you know you'll find friends there, because that's where everyone goes during the cyclone season.
-Arriving in a strange place, with familiar faces, always makes the experience better, but knowing this, we still chose Whangarei.
+Many cruisers want to arrive in Opua first, with reason, it's warm, damn gorgeous, and you know you'll find friends there, because that's where everyone goes during the cyclone season.
+Arriving in a strange place with familiar faces always makes the experience better, but knowing this we still chose Whangarei.

-The first thing we did when we arrived, was to replenish our store of dried goods at Bin Inn, a really great bulk food store.
-The second thing, was purchasing a home brew kit—priorities amirite?
-The third thing, was to get a latte.
+The first thing we did when we arrived was to replenish our store of dried goods at Bin Inn, a really great bulk food store.
+The second thing was purchasing a home brew kit—priorities amirite?
+The third thing was to get a flat white.

 I'll never forget the look on Devine's face after taking a sip of a cup of freshly brewed beans, a delicious pool of dark liquid topped with a pillowy cloud of plant milk.

-We hadn't had soy milk since Mexico, and our store of good coffee beans didn't last.
-Once we ran out of beans, we started to drink instant.
+We hadn't had soy milk since mexico, and our store of good coffee beans didn't last.
+Once we ran out of beans, we started to drink instant coffee.
 We're not dependent on plant milk, we can do without it, but having a fancy drink with it every now and then is a hell of a treat!
 We became loyal customers of Fat Camel, the best cafe in town, which also happens to make the best falafel pitas.

-Our first month in New Zealand was cold; we spent most of our time indoors, wiping condensation from our windows, watching newly hatched ducklings eating algae off our hull, and working to help our bank accounts recover.
-We had many expensive projects to do on Pino before setting back out again, like changing our windows, getting AIS, a new mainsail, plumbing, extra solar panels, new batteries... and the list went on, and on.
-We continued work on Markl, while taking contracts with former clients.
-Devine also spent much time improving Left and Dotgrid during that time.
+Our first month in New Zealand was cold.
+We spent most of our time indoors, wiping condensation from our windows, watching newly-hatched ducklings eating algae off our hull, and working to help our bank accounts recover.
+We had many expensive projects to do on Pino before setting back out again, like changing our windows, getting ais, a new mainsail, galley plumbing, extra solar panels, new batteries... and the list went on, and on (see the post projects and pain).

 In late December, we took a break from work, and sailed out to Pakatoa, a small island in the Hauraki gulf.
 We were going to meet-up with people from Hackland, a maker space, we met them on a trip to Auckland a few weeks prior.
-Others were going to meet us there too; game devs, musicians, peer-to-peer developers... sure enough, all of them had sailboats.
+Others were going to meet us there too.
+Game devs, musicians, p2p developers... sure enough, all of them had sailboats.
 New Zealand is bordered by water, and near the roaring forties, not surprising to have so many here with boats.
 The sailing culture is strong in Aotearoa.

 A dream for later times.